-$$\ln \lambda = \ln (0.8826 \,\rho{\rm d} - 0.8909) + 0.003 \,w \tag{6}$$
+$$\ln \lambda = \ln \left(0.8826 \,\rho{\rm d} - 0.8909 \right) + 0.003 \,w \tag{6}$$

 The theoretical thermal conductivity of the blocks from Grimsel has been calculated with this equation taking into account their dry density and water content.
 The values thus calculated have been compared to those actually measured.
 It has been observed that, in general, the "theoretical" values calculated with Equation 6 are a 6 percent higher than those measured.
-Figure 58 shows the values measured in blocks from Grimsel belonging to sections with heater as a function of their water content.
+Figure 47 shows the values measured in blocks from Grimsel belonging to sections with heater as a function of their water content.
 The dry density of some of the blocks is indicated.
 Three lines obtained with Equation 6 corresponding to the theoretical thermal conductivity for three different dry densities are also drawn in the figure.
 It can be seen that the conductivities measured are in most cases below the expected values for blocks of the same dry density and water content.
-This can be clearly seen in Figure 59, in which the values actually measured and the theoretical values obtained with Equation 5 are directly compared.
 However, this is not the case for section S12, in which the heater was not present.
-On the contrary, the thermal conductivity values are slightly above those expected (Figure 60).
-In fact, if the deviations with respect to the theoretical value are calculated for the different rings of the barrier (external, intermediate, internal) it is observed that the higher deviations are obtained in the blocks of the internal and intermediate rings, which present clearly lower conductivities than expected (Table XXII).
+On the contrary, the thermal conductivity values are slightly above those expected (Figure 48).
+In fact, if the deviations with respect to the theoretical value are calculated for the different rings of the barrier (external, intermediate, internal) it is observed that the higher deviations are obtained in the blocks of the internal and intermediate rings, which present clearly lower conductivities than expected (Table XVI).
 To a lesser extent this is also observed in section S12.
 All these observations suggest that the decrease in thermal conductivity could be related to heating.